linode/docs/docs/guides/uptime/monitoring/install-nagios-on-centos-8/index.md

 ## How to Install Nagios

 While Nagios is generally available from most system's package managers, the recommended installation is from source.
-Installations from the package manager tend to have hidden configuration needs, and lack documentation and support.
+Installations from package managers tend to have hidden configuration needs, and lack documentation and support.

-This tutorial breaks down the source installation process to make it as clear and straightforward as possible.
-Follow along and you should have Nagios up and running on your system soon.
+This tutorial outlines the source installation process.

 While the steps in this tutorial focus on CentOS Stream 8, they should also work on AlmaLinux and Rocky Linux.